IsJustaGhost/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

 --Check if the addon CraftBagExtended is enabled and if the craftbag is currently shown at a "non vanilla craftbag" filterType
 --e.g. LF_MAIL_SEND, LF_TRADE, LF_GUILDSTORE_SELL, LF_GUILDBANK_DEPOSIT, LF_BANK_DEPOSIT, LF_HOUSE_BANK_DEPOSIT
---Will return boolean true if CBE is enabled and a supported parent filterType panelis shown.
+--Will return boolean true if CBE is enabled and a supported parent filterType panel is shown.
 Else returns false function libFilters:IsCraftBagExtendedParentFilterType(filterTypesToCheck)
 ```